DogeTheBeast/ranger-gitplug/README.md

 gitplug
 =======
-### Development will not be continued.
-Feel free to fork and upgrade.

 git plugin for ranger file manager.

+*This project is a fork of [ranger-gitplug](https://github.com/ywwa/ranger-gitplug) with a bit more command support*

+Feel free to create issues for any bugs.

 #### Install:
 ```